bilgino/angularforddd/README.md

 **» Mapper pattern**<br/>

 By implementing a domain layer in the frontend, we ensure that business behavior works.
-With higher functional ability using domain models, we should take the mapper pattern into consideration.
+With the higher functional ability using domain models, we should take the mapper pattern into consideration.
 A common practice for the reason of typesaftyness is to declare interfaces in support of plain JavaScript object literals.
 In the context of mapping, it's important to make a clear distinction between the typing system in TypeScript and the data structure of models.